-Ecommerce has become as much a part of most people’s lives as retail shopping was 20 years ago.
-Chances are you’ve made an online purchase – whether it was a new song, an audiobook, or even something more substantial – within the last few weeks.
+eCommerce has become as much a part of most people’s lives as retail shopping was 20 years ago, especially with the push of COVID-19.
+Chances are you’ve made an online purchase – a new song, clothing item, or even something more substantial – within the last few weeks.

-It’s probably a safe bet that your company has a lot riding on their present ecommerce efforts, too.
-But have you ever looked back at where ecommerce began?
+It’s probably a safe bet that your company has a lot riding on its current eCommerce efforts.
+But have you ever looked back at where eCommerce began?
 It might help you better predict where it’s going and how your company can prepare.

 - Bank accounts